OfiliPatrick/pied-piper/README.md

 ### Software Usage

-1. Ensure all parameters and fields are filled
+1. Ensure all parameters and fields are filled.
-2. Click on the calculate button
+2. Click on the calculate button.
-3. View Pipe sizing results
+3. View pipe sizing results.

 ### Deployment

 `npm run build`

-### Note

-This software is still being improved upon